Purposeful Living

 I’m not sure I want to begin again.
 Starting over can be exciting and hopeful, but it can also feel terrifying.
 Permitting ourselves to hope again after our dreams have been crushed isn’t easy.
 It feels safer to guard our hearts and give up on hope.

 I wonder if you can relate.
-What have you labored over, only to see it go up in ashes?
+What have you labored over, only to see it rise in ashes?

 If God has called you to this assignment, he just might ask you to begin again.
 He just might ask you to return to the job you don’t like, keep investing in the difficult marriage, faithfully parent the rebellious child, or continue chasing the dream that fell apart.